beelista/beelista/README.md

 I'm a passionate developer with keen interest in Full Stack Development.
 I love working on open-source projects, creating useful tools, and contributing to the dev community in my own small way.

 - I’m currently working on a dynamic stats tracking page
-- I’m currently learning Machine Learning, Deep Learning, Natural Language Processing and AI Development.
+- I’m currently learning Machine Learning, Deep Learning and Natural Language Processing.
 - I’m looking to collaborate on open source projects.
 - Feel free to ask me about the MERN Stack, Discord API, YouTube API, Spotify API, Reddit API and Bot Development
 - I really really really like souls games